mir-ashiq/SaavnMp3-Android/README.md

     ```

 2. Open the project in android studio
-3. Build and run the app on your device or emualtor
+3. Build and run the app on your device or emulator

 ## Built with